Glossary of Concordium Terms#

 A test network run by Concordium to test its protocols and software.
 There can be several test networks in existence at the same time.
 All the features are tested on the testnet before they are released on the mainnet.

 If the leader fails to produce a block in the round, or not enough signatures were gathered for a quorum certificate, then the finalizers will instead send timeout messages, which are aggregated to form a timeout certificate.
-A block always contains a quorum certificate as it serves as a reference to the parent block.
-The block might contain a timeout certificate if the previous round timed out.
-A quorum certificate or a timeout certificate ensures that the protocol progresses.
-When a node sees a valid quorum certificate or timeout certificate it progresses to the next round.
+Each block either contains a quorum certificate or a timeout certificate for the previous round.

 The total amount of stake in staking pools excluding passive delegation and any amount that exceeds the staking pool bounding caps.